Constrained RIS Phase Profile Optimization and Time Sharing for Near-field Localization: Localization-Optimal RIS Profile Design

-which are \ac{RIS} steering vector and the successive derivative beams with respect to the spherical coordinates system components as that involved in \eqref{eq:FIMsph}.
+where $\vect{\Lambda} \in \mathbb{C}^{4\times4}$ is a \ac{PSD} matrix, denoting by its diagonal entries the beam weights applied to (or equivalently, the relative powers allocated to) the columns of $\vect{U}$ while which are \ac{RIS} steering vector and the successive derivative beams with respect to the spherical coordinates system components as that involved in \eqref{eq:FIMsph}.
 Note that the space spanned by the columns of $\vect{U}$ can also be spanned by 4 orthonormalized vectors, by applying the Gramm-Schmidt algorithm to the columns of $\vect{U}$, so that $\vect{U}^{\mathsf{H}} \vect{U}=M\vect{I}_4$.
 For the remainder of this paper, we will use these orthonormalized vectors, since the error bounds are function of the latter \cite{garcia_optimal_2018}.
 This allows us to write the constraint $\mathrm{tr}(\vect{X})=MT$ as $\mathrm{tr}(\vect{\Lambda})=T$.
 Applying the above transformation (i.e., from $\vect{X} \in \mathbb{C}^{M\times M}$ to $\vect{\Lambda} \in \mathbb{C}^{4\times 4}$), the computational complexity is then significantly reduced, and the new optimization problem can be simply stated as Finally, the problem can be further relaxed by restricting $\vect{\Lambda}$ to be diagonal, i.e., $\vect{\Lambda}=\text{diag}(\vect{\lambda})$, in which case the entries in $\vect{\lambda}$ can be interpreted as power allocations or time units assigned to each column of $\vect{U}$. {To solve the optimization problem \eqref{finalOpt}, we used CVX \cite{cvx}}.

 \begin{rem}[Assumption of prior knowledge] In a real system, perfect a priori knowledge of the \ac{UE} location is not available, but can be reasonably approximated by the latest \ac{UE}'s estimated location (typically, while tracking the \ac{UE} in the steady-state regime).
 In other words, we make use of this prior information to optimize the operating conditions for the next UE location estimate, given that the UE would be quasi-static in the meantime.
 Note that the presumed location uncertainty associated to this prior (if only made available by an estimator, e.g., as an error covariance or an uncertainty ellipse) can be taken into account in our optimization problem (\ref{eq:PEB_optimization}), by minimizing the worst-case PEB in a region around the estimated UE location (i.e., in a set of points rather than in a single point), like in \cite{keskin_optimal_2021}.
 Furthermore, given a \ac{BS}--\ac{RIS} deployment, the optimization routine can be run offline and tabulated as a function of possible \ac{UE} locations, so that the \ac{RIS} profile can be reconfigured during the online phase at no extra computational cost, based on this location estimate. \end{rem}